jovanliuc/java-families-docs/java/java-io.md

 using streams, which are objects used to read from or write to a source.
-The most common stream classes for blocking I/O are InputStream and OutputStream, which are used for reading and writing bytes, respectively.
+The most common stream classes for blocking I/O are `InputStream` and `OutputStream`, which are used for reading and writing bytes, respectively.

 Here's an example of using a blocking I/O to read data from a file: